Solar-Punk-Ltd/ipfs-to-swarm/README.md

   - Double-check the CID and ensure the file is pinned and available on your IPFS node.
 - **Permission errors (EACCES) on file operations**
   - Run the CLI with appropriate permissions or change the download directory in the code.
+- **Check stamp status from CLI**
+    - You can verify the status of a specific stamp using:
+      ```sh
+      swarm-cli stamp check <stamp-id>
+      ```
+    - This command provides details about the stamp's validity, usage, and remaining capacity.

 ### 4.3 Debugging Tips